artmanque/watsapp/README.md

 <br>

 ## Dependencies
-You will require a recent version of Google Chrome and the drivers.
+You will require a recent version of Firefox and the drivers.
 The drivers are included in the `drivers` directory of this project.<br>
 To run the following python script you will need the [Selenium Webdriver](https://pypi.python.org/pypi/selenium) for Python

 ``pip3 install selenium``
+``pip3 install --upgrade ibm-watson``

 <br>